The Bobby Fuller Four: Del-Fi Records

 With the group's new hit records, Keane signed them to Del-Fi this time around.
 The band's first Del-Fi release, "Those Memories of You" was under the sister label, Donna Records (credited to Bobby Fuller and the Fanatics).
 With the band's increasing local popularity, Keane created a sister label just for Fuller's band, Mustang Records.
 The first release on Mustang was "Thunder Reef" in 1965.
 This time, the band was credited as the Shindigs to capitalize on the new ABC show, Shindig!
 Seeking a more permanent name, Keane decided upon the Bobby Fuller Four (as he favored Fuller), which was first used on the band's next single, "Take My Word".
 The new name received mixed reactions with the rest of the group, claiming that it put too much emphasis on Fuller, as opposed to the rest of the band, but the name stuck.

 While their next release, "Never to be Forgotten" brought a regional hit, the band's next single, "Let Her Dance" brought the band's first national hit, barely missing the Billboard Hot 100 at 133, though bringing in a Top 40 hit.
 At the suggestion of Randy Fuller, the El Paso hit, "I Fought the Law" was re-recorded.
 It quickly gained national popularity, and by 1966, it rose to its peak position at No. 9 on the national charts.
 Meanwhile, the band was starting to experience internal troubles after touring, and drummer DeWayne Quirico abruptly left the group.
 John Barbata was asked to take his place, while negotiations were underway to get Dalton Powell back in the band.
 While performing at L.A. venue "P.J." the band produced a memorable performance of "I fought the law" featuring the go-go dancer Lada St. Edmund into the NBC television show Hullaballoo, and also participated in another TV show, Shivaree.

 With Powell reinstated, the group went on to release "Love's Made a Fool of You", another Crickets cover (written by Buddy Holly and Bob Montgomery and recorded by Holly as a demo, reportedly intended for the Everly Brothers, though never recorded by that duo).
 This went on to become another national hit for the band.
-The next single was taken from the sessions where Barbata sat in, "The Magic Touch".
+The next single was taken from the sessions where Barbata sat in, "The Magic Touch," written by Ted Daryll.
 While being popular locally, it did not match the success of the previous singles.
 In addition to the already existing internal problems, the band began to fall apart in July after Reese had received a draft notice in the mail (and arranged to sell his Jaguar XKE to Fuller), Powell also planned to announce his plans to leave the band to support his family back home.